 Octogenarian ‘livid’ at social distancing breaches

-From Monday June 8 the most vulnerable people will be able to venture outside for the first time in 10 weeks.
+From Monday June 8 the most vulnerable people are set to be able to venture outside for the first time in 10 weeks.

 A “livid” octogenarian who shielded for 10 weeks has blasted thousands of people gathering on beaches for dismantling coronavirus progress in Northern Ireland.